sibelius/ccsseraphini/apps/sseramemes/README.md

 ## CI/CD

-As we're running on a EC2 instance, our deploy is a PM2 watch plus a cronjob to pull git changes.
-On crontab, we have:
+As we're running on an EC2 instance, our deployment is a PM2 watch plus a cronjob to pull git changes.
+On crontab (`crontab -e`), we have:

 ```bash
 */1 * * * * cd ~/ccsseraphini && git pull >/dev/null 2>&1